 UBC IT support

-Have a question about any of these services?
-Drop by the IT Help Desk at the Koerner Library.
-Also follow @UBCIToutages on Twitter for service updates when the internet’s down.
+Also, follow @UBCIToutages on Twitter for service updates when the internet’s down.
 But really, try turning it off and on again.